 Meanwhile, precipitation patterns appear to be changing dramatically with many areas of the earth experiencing much dryer than average precipitation, but a few areas experiencing dramatically higher rainfall.
 If the trend continues, results could be severe and include melting of ice packs, flooding of low-lying areas, interruption of food production, water shortages, and increased incidents of severe weather including storms and heat waves.

-Greenhouse gas emissions by generators are often measured in units of gCO2eq/kWh, which stands for grams of carbon dioxide equivalent per kilowatt-hour of electricity generated.
-A recent study by the Intergovernmental Panel on Climate Change (IPCC) estimated the following levels of greenhouse gas outputs for various forms of new generation:
+Electric power production by fossil fuels is a significant contributor to GHG emissions.
+GHG emissions by generators are measured in units of gCO2eq/kWh, which stands for grams of carbon dioxide equivalent per kilowatt-hour of electricity generated.
+A recent study by the Intergovernmental Panel on Climate Change (IPCC) estimated the following levels of GHG outputs for various forms of new generation:

-Note that these are life cycle emissions that include emissions during construction and fuel production.
+Note that these are life-cycle emissions that include emissions during construction and fuel production.

 Production and use of natural gas is also a significant contributor to GHG emissions.
 Methane, the primary component of natural gas, is a potent GHG when released into the atmosphere.
 So, emissions of natural gas during production, transport, distribution, and consumption are important contributors to overall GHG emissions.
 When natural gas is combusted it releases the GHG carbon dioxide.
 Although it releases less carbon dioxide than other fossil fuels, natural gas combustion is still a significant source of GHG emissions.
 Other human-caused factors resulting in climate change include cutting down forests, increasing livestock framing, use of fertilizers containing nitrogen, and use of fluorinated gases.